ARM-software/acle/main/acle.md

 *   The function has [ZA state](#za-state).

-*   The function's ZA state is created on entry to the function and destroyed on return from the function.
-That is, the function does not use ZA to receive data from callers or to pass data back to callers.
+*   The function does not use ZA to receive data from callers or to pass data back to callers.

+*   Instead, the [abstract machine](#abstract-machine) creates new ZA state on entry to the function and destroys the state on return from the function.

+*   The abstract machine initializes each byte of the function's ZA state to zero.

 This attribute does not change a function's binary interface.
 If the function forms part of the object code's ABI, that object code function